chriszarate/sheetrock/README.md

 you want to reload data or load it in another context.

-### debug
-* Default `false`
-* Expects Boolean

-Output raw request and response data to the browser console.
-Useful for debugging, especially when you are using your own handlers.

 ## Caching

-On large spreadsheets (~5,000 rows), the performance of Google’s API when using `sql` queries can be sluggish and, in some cases, can severely affect the responsiveness of your application.
-At this point, consider caching the responses for reuse.
+On large spreadsheets (~5,000 rows), the performance of Google’s API when using the `query` option can be sluggish and, in some cases, can severely affect the responsiveness of your application.
+At this point, consider caching the responses for reuse via a `callback` function.

-* If you need to change the Google API endpoint—maybe because you want to use a caching proxy like Amazon CloudFront—use the (undocumented) `server` option.

-* Sheetrock provides a way to reuse manually cached data.
-It accepts a second parameter of response data to be used instead of making an API request (e.g., `$('#table').sheetrock(options, cachedResponse);`).
-Make sure you pass a JavaScript object and not a JSON string.

 ## Tips and troubleshooting

-* Sheetrock sometimes outputs useful information to the browser console, including options validation problems and warnings and errors reported by Google’s API.

-* When there is an outstanding AJAX request, `$.fn.sheetrock.working` will be set to `true`.
-This can be useful for infinite scroll bindings, for example.

-* You can also latch onto the most recent jQuery promise via `$.fn.sheetrock.promise`.
-Make sure you return a another promise so that Sheetrock can continue to chain off of it.

 ## Projects using Sheetrock

-* [TAGS Viewer][tags]
-* [Equity][equity]
-* [Kuppi][kuppi]
-* Tell me about your project on the [Wiki][wiki]!
+Tell me about your project on the [Wiki][wiki]!

 ## Change log